-Musiah brings you the best piano lessons that will guide you from beginner to advanced up to 16 times faster.
+Musiah brings you the best piano lessons for beginners that will guide you from novice to advanced up to 16 times faster.

-Our piano lessons for begginers are suitable for adults as well as kids from age 7.
+Our beginner piano lessons are suitable for adults as well as kids from age 7.

 - Start playing great songs with both hands from day one